WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 • EDS-STEM maps chemical composition based on characteristic X-ray emission.

-• Beam precession enhances diffraction quality for more precise structural analysis.
+• Beam precession enhances diffraction data quality for more precise structural analysis.

 TENSOR_1